-Most webpages are written in a code language called Hypertext Markup Language (HTML).
-An HTML file organises and displays content and so will often be the first document you create when building a website.
-This tutorial will show you how to create a new HTML file and introduce you to its structure.
+The core code language of most webpages is called Hypertext Markup Language (HTML).
+HTML code is used to organise and display the content on a webpage and so an HTML file will often be the first file you create when building a website.
+In this tutorial, we will cover how to create a new HTML file and discuss its structure.

-The DOCTYPE declaration tells any programme opening the file (e.g. a web browser) that it is dealing with a HTML file.
+With the declaration now in place, any programme or web browser opening the file knows that it is dealing with an HTML document.

-The root element is also where we define the language of the webpage: <html lang="en-GB">.
+The different components and sections of an HTML file are referred to as 'elements'.
+The first element of any HTML file is identified by the <html> tag, which is called the 'root' element and contains the entire contents of the HTML document.
+The root element is also where the language of the webpage is defined: <html lang="en-GB">.
 In this example, 'en' identifies the language and 'GB' identifies the country (you can view the other available language and country codes here).

-Currently, the HTML file (equipped with HTML declaration and root element) should look like this:
+At this point, the HTML file complete with document type declaration and root element should look like this:

 <!DOCTYPE html> <html lang="en-GB"> </html>

 At this point, it would be a good idea to save your code.
-If you are using Notepad++ then you can do this by clicking File > Save As...
-Create a folder where you want to store all your website files.
-In this folder, save your webpage by changing the 'Save as type' to Hypertext Markup Language file (*html) and setting the file name to 'index' (so the complete file name will be 'index.html').
-The 'index.html' file is the default page that many servers will return when a web browser loads your website.
+If you are using Notepad++ then you can do this by selecting File > Save As....
+Next, select or create the folder where you want to store your website's files and save the HTML file by changing the 'Save as type' to Hypertext Markup Language file (*html) and setting the file name to 'index'.
+The filename index.html has been chosen because this is the default webpage most servers will return when a web browser loads your website.

 x10hosting offers free and fast web hosting as well as other extras for your website such as custom email address and SQL databases.
 Creating a free or premium account using this link will help support this site.